ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ Sets the correct SortedCdps address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct LQTYStaking address in BorrowerOperations ✓ Sets the correct LQTYToken address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct ActivePool address in LQTYStaking ✓ Sets the correct BorrowerOperations address in LQTYStaking ✓ Sets the correct CommunityIssuance address in LQTYToken ✓ Sets the correct LQTYStaking address in LQTYToken ✓ Sets the correct LockupContractFactory address in LQTYToken ✓ Sets the correct LQTYToken address in LockupContractFactory ✓ Sets the correct LQTYToken address in CommunityIssuance
+    ✓ Sets the correct SortedCdps address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct FeeRecipient address in BorrowerOperations ✓ Sets the correct LQTYToken address in FeeRecipient ✓ Sets the correct ActivePool address in FeeRecipient ✓ Sets the correct ActivePool address in FeeRecipient ✓ Sets the correct ActivePool address in FeeRecipient ✓ Sets the correct BorrowerOperations address in FeeRecipient ✓ Sets the correct CommunityIssuance address in LQTYToken ✓ Sets the correct FeeRecipient address in LQTYToken ✓ Sets the correct LockupContractFactory address in LQTYToken ✓ Sets the correct LQTYToken address in LockupContractFactory ✓ Sets the correct LQTYToken address in CommunityIssuance